 Take it or Make it

-Objective: Close 4 of 6 target numbers by first hitting each 3 times.
+Objective: Close 4 of 6 Targets – numbers 1-20 on a dart board – by Scoring 3 or more “X” on each Target.
 Share in communal libation.

 Entry prerequisite: All players must know and declare 1 rule: What is the Purpose of the Bullseye?